projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 HSM Overview
 ============

-Device Model manages User VM by accessing interfaces exported from HSM module.
-HSM module is a Service VM kernel driver.
-The ``/dev/acrn_hsm`` node is created when HSM module is initialized.
-Device Model follows the standard Linux char device API (ioctl) to access the functionality of HSM.
+The Device Model manages a User VM by accessing interfaces exported from the HSM module.
+The HSM module is a Service VM kernel driver.
+The ``/dev/acrn_hsm`` node is created when the HSM module is initialized.
+The Device Model follows the standard Linux char device API (ioctl) to access HSM functionality.

-In most of ioctl, HSM converts the ioctl command to a corresponding hypercall to the hypervisor.
+In most of ioctl, the HSM converts the ioctl command to a corresponding hypercall to the hypervisor.
 There are two exceptions:

--  I/O request client management is implemented in HSM.
+-  I/O request client management is implemented in the HSM.

--  For memory range management of User VM, HSM needs to save all memory range info of User VM.
-The subsequent memory mapping update of User VM needs this information.
+-  For memory range management of a User VM, the HSM needs to save all memory range information of the User VM.
+The subsequent memory mapping update of the User VM needs this information.

 .. figure:: images/dm-image108.png
    :align: center